AP EXPLAINS: Science of uranium enrichment amid Iran tension

-NEW YORK — Iran made a veiled threat this week to enrich uranium stocks closer to weapon-grade levels amid rising tensions in the region.
+NEW YORK — Iran has quadrupled its production of low-enriched uranium, semi-official news agencies reported Monday, just days after saying it would resume higher levels of enrichment if world powers do not repair the nuclear accord following the U.S. withdrawal from it last year.

+The semi-official Fars and Tasnim news agencies say the increased production is of uranium enriched to 3.67%, enough for civilian applications and nowhere near the 90% needed for nuclear weapons.
+But a quadrupling of production would mean that Iran likely will go beyond the stockpile limitations set by the deal.

-That would mean going beyond the level of potency allowed by the 2015 nuclear agreement with world powers, which the U.S. withdrew from last year.
+Higher enrichment would mean exceeding the level of potency allowed by the 2015 nuclear agreement with world powers.
 Tehran is threatening to resume higher enrichment on July 7 if no new agreement is reached to provide relief from U.S. sanctions.

 Enriching a supply of uranium means boosting its concentration of the type of uranium that can power a nuclear reaction.
 That type, or isotope, is called U-235.
 Enrichment basically means stripping away atoms of another isotope, called U-238.